-The days of Yellow Page and billboard advertising are long gone.
-Sure, you can still purchase those ads - but is that really the best way to spend your resources?
+The days of the Yellow Pages and billboard advertising are long gone.
+Sure, you can still purchase those ads - but is that really the best way to spend your limited resources?

->

-> Before we dive into which one is best for your organization, let’s talk about what these terms actually mean.
+Before we dive into which one is best for your organization, let’s talk about what these terms actually mean.

->

-> SEO is a long-term marketing strategy that involves optimizing your website through backlinks and keywords (i.e. words birth mothers use to search).
-The goal, rising to the top of search charts on Google.
+SEO is a long-term marketing strategy that involves optimizing your website through backlinks and keywords (i.e. words birth mothers use to search) with the goal of rising to the top of a Google Search.
 While achieving SEO success will not happen overnight, it is a powerful tool that will help drive relevant visitors to your site.

->

-> SEM, on the other hand, is a short-term marketing strategy involving a PPC (Pay-Per-Click) campaign.
+SEM, on the other hand, is a short-term marketing strategy involving a PPC (Pay-Per-Click) campaign.
 It works quickly, brings in a substantial amount of traffic and your investment is completely trackable.
 It also gives you the liberty of tailoring your ad to reach a highly specific demographic, like expectant birth moms.

 One thing to consider about SEM is that it needs to be managed weekly in order to achieve the best results.
 When running a PPC campaign, it’s important to:

 So where should your digital marketing investment go?
 Organic SEO or paid SEM?